This mall manager accounting system is affordable and fair - guaranteed!

 This strategy is a twist on the vendor setting some contrived limit to the number of records the program will allow.
 That 'limit' is set by the vendor, so bypass this by going with a program that doesn't have such limits.

 Schemes that exploit you after purchase are indications that your relationship with the software provider will be adversarial.
-As one vendor put it, "We would rather get $1,300 from one customer that get $130 from 10 customers - nine fewer shops requiring support."
+As one vendor put it, "We would rather get $1,300 from one customer than get $130 from 10 customers - nine fewer shops requiring support."

 Here's a list of software vendors purporting to offer 'Antique Mall Software':